-- 1. Identify and articulate how personal values and ethical considerations inform and impact business decisions. - 2.
-Demonstrate an understanding of the roles, goals, key concepts, methods, and tools utilized in specific business functions as well as the relationships between the various functions in a business. - 3.
-Intentionally prepare for an accounting career. - Acquire skills needed to influence, inspire, and motivate individuals and groups to achieve results.

-- 5. Identify opportunities, analyze information, and apply frameworks for effective problem-solving and decision-making. - 6.
-Demonstrate effectiveness in writing and speaking in a variety of business contexts. - Demonstrate ability to work productively with individuals in a diversity of roles and with varying interests in the outcome.
+- 1. Identify and articulate how personal values and ethical considerations inform and impact business decisions. - Demonstrate an understanding of the roles, goals, key concepts, methods, and tools utilized in specific business functions as well as the relationships between the various functions in a business. - 3.
+Intentionally prepare for an accounting career. - Acquire skills needed to influence, inspire, and motivate individuals and groups to achieve results. - Identify opportunities, analyze information, and apply frameworks for effective problem-solving and decision-making. - 6.
+Demonstrate effectiveness in writing and speaking in a variety of business contexts. - Demonstrate the ability to work productively with individuals in a diversity of roles and with varying interests in the outcome.

-First year Goshen Core

-Mathematics requirement

-Principles of Financial Accounting

-Principles of Microeconomics
+First year Goshen Core Mathematics requirement Adventures in Business Principles of Financial Accounting Spreadsheet Skills Principles of Microeconomics Accounting Information Systems

-Principles of Macroeconomics

-Accounting Information Systems

-Second year Goshen Core Office Software Productivity Intermediate Accounting Business Analytics Career Planning SST (spring or summer, or summer after 3rd year) Third year Goshen Core
+Second year Goshen Core Principles of Macroeconomics Intermediate Accounting Business Analytics Career Planning Individual Income Taxation SST (spring or summer, or summer after 3rd year)

-- Principles of Managerial Accounting Cost Accounting Individual Income Taxation Business Law - Fourth year Balance of Goshen Core Balance of accounting major Internship Business Capstone
+Third year Goshen Core

+Principles of Managerial Accounting

+Analyzing Profitability

+Business Law

+Auditing

+Internship (or year four)

+Fourth year

+Balance of Goshen Core

+Business Income Taxation Business Capstone